 Bologna Cooking Vacations – Bologna is the home base to one of our tours.
 Bologna is one of Italy’s most iconic cities for food, art, and architecture, yet it is not often visited by mass tourism.
 It is home to the world’s oldest university, the tallest tower in Italy, is the birthplace of Bolognese Sauce, and is considered the food capital on Italy!

 Central Italy popular destinations

 Florence is known for being the birthplace of the Italian Renaissance.
 Packed with rich history, stunning architecture, and popular art, Florence is an easy, clean, and classy city.
 Some of the most notable points here are The Statue of David, The Uffizi Gallery, The Cathedral, and the Old Bridge.
-We spend a whole day in Florence with a special food tour of the city on our Chianti vacation.
+We spend a whole day in Florence with a special food tour of the city on our All Inclusive Chianti Tuscany Cooking Vacation.

 Pisa itself isn’t a huge destination, but it is largely known for its leaning tower.
 Pisa is a short train ride from Florence, so if you’re spending several days in Florence, you can take a half day trip to Pisa to see the tower and cross that off your bucket list.

 Siena is a beautiful city in Tuscany and should be on every tourist’s list for a stay in Tuscany.
 We visit Siena on our Chianti Tuscany Cooking Vacation and get an insider’s view into some of Siena’s “Contrade”,- the neighborhoods that compete for the coveted Palio di Siena.
 Don’t forget to visit the Siena Cathedral and the famous Piazza del Campo with its wonderful architecture and scenic cafes.